Comment choisir son combo moteur brushless ?

 The number of poles

 Pairs of magnets are glued to the motor rotor.
 They generate magnetic poles, which can number 2, 4, 6, etc. These poles directly influence torque and speed.
-A motor with a low number of poles will run faster than a motor with a high number of poles but will have lower torque.
+A motor with a low number of poles will run faster than a motor with a high number of poles, but will have lower torque.
 For example, with the same controller, a 2-pole motor will have twice the rotational speed but half the torque.
 Most controllers are designed for 4-pole motors.

 Motor with sensor or sensorless?

-Motors with sensors ( also called sensored motors) are more expensive than theirsensorless counterparts.
+Motors with sensors (also called sensored motors) are more expensive than theirsensorless counterparts.
 By indicating the position of the rotor to the controller, the sensor improves the flexibility, torque, and speed of the motor.
 However, sensored motors are rarely waterproof, which is their main disadvantage.

 Please note that to take full advantage of a sensored motor, it must be paired with a SEC controller that is compatible with sensored motors.